cancerregulome/Ponzi/README.md

 ponzi.py 8000 pathwaydb.gmt
 ```

-### Post gene lists ###
+### Posting Gene Lists ###
-Send a Post Request with json resembling the following in the "genelists" form field:
+To submit lists for analysis send a http POST Request with json
+resembling the following in the "genelists" form field:

 ```json
 {